SecondFaceSoftware/PortalRevolution-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 title: ''
 labels: bug
 assignees: ''

----

-**Describe the bug**
+body:
+- type: textarea
+    attributes:
+        label: Describe the bug
-A clear and concise description of what the bug is.
+        description: A clear and concise description of what the bug is.

-**To Reproduce**
+        placeholder: |
+            Feature X is experiencing problem Y.
+    validations:
+        required: true
+- type: textarea
+    attributes:
+        label: To Reproduce
-Steps to reproduce the behavior:
+        description: Steps to reproduce the behavior
+        placeholder: |
             1. Go to '...'
             2. Click on '....'
             3. Scroll down to '....'
             4. See error

-**Expected behavior**
+    validations:
+        required: true
+- type: textarea
+    attributes:
+        label: Expected behavior
-A clear and concise description of what you expected to happen.
+        description: A clear and concise description of what you expected to happen.

-**Screenshots**
+    validations:
+        required: true
+- type: textarea
+    attributes:
+        label: Screenshots
+        description: |
-If applicable, add screenshots to help explain your problem.
+            If applicable, add screenshots or videos to help explain your problem.

-**Desktop (please complete the following information):**
+            Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+- type: textarea
+    attributes:
+        label: Desktop
+        description: |
+            Please enter your Operating System, GPU, CPU, and RAM specifications, if known.
+        placeholder: |
- - OS:
+            OS: Windows 11
- - GPU name:
+            GPU name: NVIDIA GeForce GTX 750
- - CPU name:
+            CPU name: Intel Core i3-8300
- - RAM (Quantity + Spec):
+            RAM (Quantity + Spec): 8 GB DDR4 2133Mhz RAM
+    validations:
+        required: true